tomjridge/kv-hash/Documentation.md

 In order to keep all processes coordinated, we maintain a control file, which consists of several integers.

 * The current "generation"; the generation is changed every time we move to a new log file; the log file is named "log_nnnn", where nnnn is the generation number.
-* The most recent partition number; the partition is stored in a file "part_mmmm" where mmmm is the most recent partition number.
-FIXME perhaps we just store this in "part_nnnn" and rename from previous when not changed?
+* The most recent partition number; the partition is stored in a file "part_nnnn" where nnnn is the most recent partition number.
+FIXME perhaps we just store this in "part_nnnn" where nnnn is the latest generation, and rename from previous when not changed?

 In addition, the lookaside table is stored under filename "lookaside_nnnn", where nnnn is the current generation.
 FIXME TODO